Product Technical Details

 - Pong looks more pleasant

-What does shade percentage mean?
+What does the shadow percentage mean?

-Simply drape the netting over the roof of the area that you want to cool down.
+Simply drape the product over the roof of the area that you want to cool down.
 To keep it in place you can use cable ties or string to attach the material to a post permanent fixture like a post.
 There are eyelets around the edges of the cloth to thread attachments through.
 You can also tack or staple the material.

-Can the netting be joined together?
+Can the product be joined together?

 Yes.
 It is easy to thread cable ties through two sheets then simply tighten the cable tie to join together.

-Can water get through the material?
+Can water get through the horticultural shade netting?

 Yes.
 The material is permeable allowing sprinklers rainwater through to keep your crops hydrated.

 Yes.
-Although it is not the primary purpose of the netting the holes are small enough to prevent insects from getting to your plants.
+Although it is not the primary purpose of the product, the holes are small enough to prevent insects from getting to your plants.
 However, if you have a significant insect problem we would recommend purpose construction insect mesh.

-Can you lay directly onto crops?
+Can you lay this shade netting for plants directly onto crops?

 For a quick and simple solution, you can use cable ties.
 For a more robust fix, you can sew the hole together.